To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Second Dog In Hong Kong Tests Positive For COVID-19

-A pet German Shepherd owned by a COVID-19-infected woman in Hong Kong has tested positive for the virus.
+A pet German Shepherd owned by a COVID-19-infected woman in Hong Kong has tested positive for the virus in late March.
 The dog has been quarantined and will be repeatedly monitored and tested.
 The dog has no symptoms, and another pet dog from the home tested negative.

 - Wash your hands often before and after interacting with your pet.